 - Corporate videos and audios: need to bear in mind the duration and if the synchronisation of the text with other audiovisual elements is necessary.

 Even if, in general, marketing content is usually not technical, we have to take important decisions about the terminology.
 Knowing the project well allows us to make specific adaptations such as promoting words that form part of the brand voice, using or avoiding anglicisms, and applying the terminology that you prefer (whether you are the final client or a marketing agency).

 In some cases, such as product documentation, technicalities, and technical terminology are frequent so using glossaries or terminology lists is especially recommended.
 If you don’t have these documents yet, I’ll compile them and apply the specific terminology to all your business documentation.

 To successfully bring all these elements together, creativity is a must.
 Marketing pursues memorable messages, so we try to capture the attention of the audience with originality.
 The goal is to achieve differentiation to stand out from the crowd.

-Marketing translation is sometimes called transcreation, because it combines translation and creation.
-It’s also called creative translation, since it doesn’t try to reproduce the original text, but to modify the content to secure that the message causes the same reaction in the target audience.
+Marketing translation is sometimes called transcreation because it combines translation and creation.
+It’s also called creative translation, since it doesn’t try to reproduce the original text, but to adapt the content to secure that the message causes the same reaction in the target audience.
 Thus, playing with words and letting the imagination fly and often using specific cultural or social elements.Marketing translation is creative, since it doesn’t try to reproduce the original text, but to secure that the message causes the same reaction in the target audience.
 Click to tweet